-(LAS), not considering punctuation.
-The score is in bold if the difference with the following line is statistically significant8.
+In Table 1 we report the parser results on the development set ranked according to decreasing Labeled Accuracy Score (LAS), considering punctuation.
+The score is in bold if the difference with the following line is statistically significant7 (the difference is significant only if p-value is less than 0.05).
 In the three columns on the right of the table the results for the collapsed and propagated relations are shown (both the conversion and the evaluation are performed using scripts provided by the organisers).